-On the 3rd February Miss Cole, Miss Pizza, Mr Rowlinson and Mr Sumner took a group of 33 year 10 and year 11 students to Tenerife for a geography and Spanish trip.
-On the first day we arrived to Puerto de la Cruz and had a tour of the area looking at the volcanic sand beaches.
+On the 3rd February Miss Cole, Miss Pizza, Mr Rowlinson and Mr Sumner took a group of 33 Year 10 & 11 students to Tenerife for a Geography and Spanish trip.
+On the first day we arrived at Puerto de la Cruz and had a tour of the area, looking at the volcanic sand beaches.
 The second day we went to the volcano, it was freezing because we were so high up!
-We were supposed to get the cable car to the top but due to ice and snow we couldn't reach the top!
-But it was still amazing to see the volcano up close!
-On the third day we put our helmets on to descend into volcanic lava caves, and looked at the formations that the lava had made underground.
-After this we went on a boat trip, we saw some dolphins and whales.
+We were supposed to get the cable car to the top but due to ice and snow we couldn't actually reach the summit.
+However, it was still amazing to see the volcano up close!
+On the third day, we put our helmets on to descend into volcanic lava caves, and looked at the formations that the lava had made underground.
+After this we went on a boat trip where we were fortunate enough to see some dolphins and whales.
 The back of the boat was reserved for those who didn't quite find their sea legs!
 The last day we spent looking around a renewable energy plant and it was so interesting to see how they used robots around the area to help them become more sustainable.
-We then got to soak up the last of the Tenerife sun by having some free time along the beach and managed to have a last ice cream before heading back to rainy England.
-If you get the chance you should take the opportunity to go on this trip it was so enriching and good to see geography come to life on this sunny Spanish island.
+We then got to soak up the last of the Tenerife sun by having some free time along the beach, where we managed to have a last ice cream before heading back to rainy England.
+If you ever get the chance, you should take the opportunity to go on this trip - it was so enriching and good to see geography come to life on this sunny Spanish island.

-Chantelle T and Jeena B (year 11).
+Chantelle T and Jeena B (Year 11).